Britain says considering Pfizer's reassurances in Astra battle

-LONDON Britain's government said it was considering whether reassurances made by Pfizer (PFE.N) over its potential takeover of AstraZeneca (AZN.L) offered sufficient protection to maintain the country's life sciences sector and related jobs.
+LONDON May 2 Britain's government said it was considering whether reassurances made by Pfizer over its potential takeover of AstraZeneca offered sufficient protection to maintain the country's life sciences sector and related jobs.

 Pfizer said earlier on Friday it had written to Prime Minister David Cameron pledging to retain British jobs and a planned scientific research hub in Cambridge if it succeeds in its bid to take over its British rival.